starkinfra/sdk-python/README.md

 ### Query PixRequests

-You can query multiple Pix requests according to filters.
+You can query multiple PixRequests according to filters.

 ```python
 import starkinfra